An Inclusive Community

 Our ministries are widely varied including our 9 AM Sunday worship experience which features more traditional church music and liturgical elements to our 11 AM worship time featuring songs from the gospel traditions.
 Our affinity groups have included specific focus on seniors, women, couples, and parents.
 We operate our Lunch Boxes of Love program at the Love Wins Community Engagement Center (located in our ministry facility) serving lunch to between 100 and 200 hungry individuals.
 Our calendar includes regular study opportunities for Christian Discipleship to deepen our faith and better understand what we believe and the Christ we follow.

 The MCC denomination recognized St. John’s MCC as a leader in multicultural programming with an award at the MCC General Conference in 1997.
 We believe our lives are all richer, more exciting, and blessed by God because of the rich tapestry of people, gifts and ministries we experience.

 About MCC (Metropolitan Community Churches)

 St. John’s MCC is part of the global movement of Metropolitan Community Churches.
 Together, we are compelled by an unfinished calling and a prophetic destiny.
 We are a global movement of spiritually and sexually diverse people who are fully awake to God’s enduring love.
 Following the example of Jesus and empowered by the Spirit, we seek to build leading-edge church communities that demand, proclaim, and do justice in the world.
 Learn more about MCC at www.mccchurch.org.
-St. John’s MCC is the oldest of thirteen Metropolitan Community Churches that make up the MCC Southern Hospitality Network (GA/NC/SC/TN).
+St. John’s MCC is the oldest of twelve Metropolitan Community Churches that make up the MCC Southern Hospitality Network (GA/NC/SC/TN).